-Socorro Vortex is the most exclusive option available for your Socorro Island diving adventure with 140 ft and only 14 guests on board.
+Socorro Vortex is the most exclusive option available for your Socorro and Revillagigedo Island diving adventure with 140 ft and only 14 guests on board.

 Diving in Socorro has become a popular diving experience on live aboard format, divers form all around the world visit Socorro Island every year for a unique diving experience.

 Located approximately 250 nautical miles south of Cabo San lucas in the Pacific Ocean Socorro is part of the Revillagigedo Archipelago and has been compared to Galapagos Island in Ecuador and Cocos Island in Costa Rica.

 Socorro diving offers big animal encounters, such as Giant mantas, humpback whales, playful dolphins, tuna, over 7 shark species plus, occasional orcas encounter giving you the best animal diving on earth!

 The Revillagigedo Archipelago consist of 4 islands –Socorro, Roca Partida, Clarion and San Benedicto.
 They are wild, remote and unpredictable.

 Diving in the Socorro Islands became popular around year 2000 among divers, underwater photographers, videographers and wild life enthusiasts.
 It’s our second stop in the Socorro Vortex diving in Revillagigedo adventure.

 Socorro Island is 30 miles south of San Benedicto and with a size of 10 by 9 miles has been a Mexican naval station since 1957.